GeneticNeuroStats/aaic2025-basic-genetics-workshop/index.md

 Special thanks to ADNI datasets, and infrastructure support from UCL team.

+Interested in learning more?
+Check out our recent book chapter, [Genomics and Transcriptomics of Alzheimer Disease](https://link.springer.com/chapter/10.1007/978-3-031-80849-4_13)

 © 2025 AAIC Workshop Basics of Genetics • Maintained by [@GeneticNeuroStats](https://github.com/GeneticNeuroStats)
 Hosted on [GitHub Pages](https://pages.github.com/)